 Composite bonding or dental bonding is a process in which a tooth-coloured resin material is applied and hardened with a light.
 It ultimately "bonds" the material to the tooth for improving or restoring an individuals’ smile.
 It is a great way to correct broken, cracked, misshapen or stained teeth.
-You need to visit your dentist only once for a composite bonding procedure.
+You need to visit your dentist only once for composite bonding in London.
 If you want to change the shape of more than one tooth, the dentist will create an impression of your desired teeth so that it blends in with the natural teeth.
 This dental treatment is used to improve the shape, colour and appearance of your teeth.

 Composite bonding requires preparation in advance.
 Usually, anaesthesia is not needed unless the bonding is used to fill a cracked or damaged tooth.
 Your dental surgeon will use a guide to choose the colour for the composite resin so that it matches with your tooth colour.
 The tooth surface will be made rough and conditioning liquid will be applied on it.
 The process helps bonding material fix to the tooth.
 The coloured tooth is then applied, moulded, and smoothed to the exact shape of your natural teeth.
 A laser or an ultraviolet light helps to make the material stiff.
 After this, the dental surgeon will shape and polish it to match with the natural tooth surface.
 Dental bonding usually takes nearly 30 to 60 minutes to complete each tooth.

 With proper care and maintenance, composite material is meant to last for a long time.
 You do not need to see a dentist for special visits.
 Make sure you keep your dental checkup and oral care a priority.
 Mouthwashes can help improve the strength of gums.
 It is advised not to bite hard foods or ice to prevent cracking.